The ongoing crisis of disconnected data

 Leveraging the power of knowledge graphs

 The way to fill the gap between where most organizations’ data systems are today and operational resilience is a broad, reusable data layer that unifies information and identifies relationships between various assets.
 This is where an Enterprise Knowledge Graph platform comes in.

 Knowledge graphs are specifically designed to support multiple versions of the truth and be iterative and deliver compounding business value.
 Knowledge graphs can create a “digital twin” of your physical assets and how they are networked, making it easy to instantly see and then analyze systemic risk.

-With Stardog’s unique approach to Enterprise Knowledge Graph, you can use virtual graphs to tap into existing data resources without disrupting legacy processes.
+With Stardog’s unique approach to Enterprise Knowledge Graph, you can use Virtual Graphs to tap into existing data resources without disrupting legacy processes.
 Our Inference Engine automatically uncovers new relationships in your data and then provides explanations for how these new relationships were derived.
-And finally, our Knowledge Graph allows for easy traversal of linked information in your graph so you can uncover dependencies within your data and identify root causes.
+And finally, our platform allows for easy traversal of linked information in your graph so you can uncover dependencies within your data and identify root causes.

 Interested to learn more about how Stardog can help your organization become operationally resilient?
 Let’s chat!
-And in the meantime, check out our customers page for some examples of Knowledge Graphs in action.
+And in the meantime, check out our customers for some examples of Enterprise Knowledge Graphs in action.